seanh/snapshotter/README.markdown

 -------------

 -	Does not compress snapshots.
-	You could use a compression tool compress old snapshots afterwards, but the latest snapshot has to be left uncompressed so that it can be compared to the current SRC directory when making the next snapshot.
+	You could use a compression tool to compress old snapshots afterwards, but the latest snapshot has to be left uncompressed so that it can be compared to the current SRC directory when making the next snapshot.
 -	Does not encrypt snapshots.